WolframResearch/WolframClientForPython/docs/intro.rst

     WolframAPICall<api=('dorianb', 'api/private/imagedimensions')>

 .. note ::
-    it's important to make the call while the file object is opened, i.e. inside the `with` statement.
+    it is important to make the call while the file object is opened, i.e. inside the `with` statement.

 Parse the JSON API response::